-8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission

-The proposed rule change is not based on the rules of another self-regulatory organization or of the Commission.

-- Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
-Advance Notices Filed Pursuant to Section 806(e) of the Payment, Clearing and Settlement Supervision Act
+- 8. Proposed Rule Change Based on Rules of Another Self-Regulatory Organization or of the Commission The proposed rule change is based on Phlx Rule 1009, Commentary .01. - Security-Based Swap Submissions Filed Pursuant to Section 3C of the Act Not applicable. - 10.
+Advance Notices Filed Pursuant to Section 806(e) of the Payment, Clearing and Settlement Supervision Act Not applicable.

-Not applicable.